notjishy/AssetDownloader/README.md

 ```bash
 mkdir C:\bin
 ```
-2. Move the downloaded from the releases tab into that folder.
+2. Move the downloaded file from the releases tab into that folder.

+***Note:*** it is recommended that you rename the file to remove the OS info before moving it.
+It is not required, but whatever the file is named is what the command will be called.
+To match the usage examples above, name the file `githubpackdownloader` (keep .exe if it is there)

 3. Add the script to your PATH
    - Go to **Advanced system settings**
    - Click **Environment Variables**